chrisnguyn/rosie/README.md

 4. `docker-compose up -d`

+## Future Improvements / Roadmap
+1. Need to add a lot more error handling.

+2. More features (currently looking into incorporating a Google Calendar feature into the bot and playing audio).

+3. Cleaning up the codebase significantly - namely abstracting a lot of the code in various commands to helper functions / separate files, for example in the `ToDoList.java` command, having a separation of concern for the database connection logic.

 ## Miscellaneous
 1. If you ever need to recompile the `.jar` file

       `mvn package`

-2. Two `.jar` files will be generated in the `target/` directory - rename the one with dependencies to `rosie.jar` and move it to the root directory
+(Two `.jar` files will be generated in the `target/` directory - rename the one with dependencies to `rosie.jar` and move it to the root directory)

+2. Pull requests are always welcomed!